-- The Insurance Fund is the financial provision that is used to pay settlement compensation to successful claimants and any associated legal and medical costs.
+- 5.1 The Insurance Fund is the financial provision that is used to pay settlement compensation and costs to successful claimants including any associated legal and medical costs.
 The fund is maintained by the collection of premiums paid by the departments against the policy cover provided. - 5.2 For some classes of insurance it can take several months or even years to report, investigate, pay and close claims.
 For some large and complex claims, courts may need to decide on liability and this can add more time to the process.
-Claims relating to abuse or long-term disease such as mesothelioma can be open for 10 or more years until a final settlement can be agreed. - 5.3 As noted, each claim will have a reserve set as an estimate of future potential payments (the outstanding amount).
+Claims relating to abuse or long-term disease such as mesothelioma can be open for many years until a final settlement can be agreed. - 5.3 As noted, each claim will have a reserve set as an estimate of future potential payments (the outstanding amount).
 Insurers and claims handlers adjust the outstanding amounts as the claim progresses.
 The total value of a claim (the incurred amount) is the amount paid to date plus the "outstanding" amount still to be paid.
-As money is paid out on a claim, the reserve will be reduced, however when calculating the total liability for a claim both the incurred and outstanding is combined. - 5.4 The Council carries a sizeable deductible and we hold financial provisions in the Insurance Fund to meet the liabilities from claims for incidents in the current and previous years.
+As money is paid out on a claim, the reserve will be reduced, however when calculating the total liability for a claim both the incurred and outstanding is combined to provide a total commitment. - The Council carries does carry a large deductible and we hold financial provisions in the Insurance Fund to meet the liabilities from claims for incidents in the current and previous years.
 The fund, comprising of departmental premiums, is drawn down to pay compensation to successful claimants up to the full value of the deductible.
 There needs to be sufficient money within the Fund to meet the historical liabilities, losses arising in previous years as well as claims in the current policy year.